 For some parents, watching sports on TV may be a reminder to encourage children to pursue sporting passions.
 But when it comes to youth sport, what does expert parenting look like?
 We know that parents can have a big impact on how children think and feel before, during and after they compete; so what does the research say are the most useful things parents can say and do?

-Dr Camilla Knight and Dr Chris Harwood have studied the role and impact parents can have on youth sport (you can read some of their research here and here).
+Dr Camilla Knight and Dr Chris Harwood have studied the role and impact parents can have on youth sport (Dr Knight’s research here and Dr Harwood’s research here).
 In essence, the aim for parents should be threefold: to help their child relax, enjoy their sport and focus on learning how to get better.

 To help parents do this, we have divided the tips below, based on their research, into before, during and after competition:

 The night before competition can be stressful for young athletes.
 We have previously written a blog about ‘What to think about the night before a match’.
 This is sound advice for children to follow.
 But what about for parents?

 We recommend helping them pack their kit and ensuring they get a good night’s sleep.
 Not getting enough sleep has been found to reduce mood, creativity and concentration the next day.
 Talk to them about the importance of getting a good night’s sleep and not making the 9 common sleep mistakes.

 In the morning, encourage them to eat breakfast.
 As well as the physical benefits, eating breakfast improves concentration.
 You can minimise some potential stress by arriving at the venue with plenty of time (sport can be stressful enough for some, without the added worry of being late).

 If they are nervous, do your best to help calm them down.
 Techniques to do this can include having them picturing their best performance, seeing the game as an exciting opportunity, and by letting them know that everyone gets nervous.
 We discuss these tips and a few others in more details in our blog, 5 Ways to Manage Nerves.